iGyanendraYadav/Gyan-Gallery/README.md

 # Next.js & Cloudinary example app

 This example shows how to create an image gallery site using Next.js, [Cloudinary](https://cloudinary.com), and [Tailwind](https://tailwindcss.com).
+I will do some changes here very soon ...

 ## Deploy your own